dylanjcastillo/shell-genie/README.md

 ## Limitations

-As you can imagine not all the commands provided by the genie work as expected and, if you ask for it, you will receive commands that might wreck your OS (e.g, `rm -rf /`.
-So, don't run commands you don't understand how they work, and if you do, do it at your own risk.
+As you can imagine, not all the commands provided by the genie work as expected.
+If you request them, you might receive commands that could wreck your OS (e.g., rm -rf /).
+So, don't run commands if you don't understand their functions.
+If you choose to execute them despite not understanding them, do so at your own risk.

 ## License